Bougainville counterattack: Aftermath

 The counterattack drew to a close on 27 March, as Hyakutake gave the order for his forces to cease the attack and withdraw.
 As they began to move, elements of the Japanese 6th Cavalry Regiment and the 2nd Battalion, 4th South Seas Garrison Unit, acted as a screening force to cover their movement.
 The next day Hill 260 was retaken by American troops.
 Meanwhile, the Japanese withdrew, largely in an orderly fashion, to the positions they had occupied prior to the battle.
-In the following weeks, the U.S. forces expanded their perimeter, and harassed the Japanese.
+In the following weeks, the U.S. forces expanded their perimeter and harassed the Japanese.
 This operation sought to occupy key terrain and establish outposts and blocking positions along potential Japanese avenues of advance.
 It involved the African American troops of the 24th Infantry Regiment and 93rd Infantry Division who were committed to battle to gain combat experience.

 Figures for Japanese casualties during the attack differ.
 The U.S. Army's official history, which was published in 1959, puts Japanese losses at "over 5,000 men killed, more than 3,000 wounded".
-In contrast, Australian historian Karl James wrote in 2012 that "the Japanese estimated that they lost 3,500 men killed and another 5,500 wounded" and noted that many of the wounded subsequently died from starvation or disease, Shindo stated in 2016 that of those directly involved in the battle 2,700 were killed; however, he provides total figures of 5,400 dead and 7,100 wounded, which include units other than the 6th Division involved in fighting around the same time.
+In contrast, Australian historian Karl James wrote in 2012 that "the Japanese estimated that they lost 3,500 men killed and another 5,500 wounded" and noted that many of the wounded subsequently died from starvation or disease.
+Shindo stated in 2016 that of those directly involved in the battle 2,700 were killed; however, he provides total figures of 5,400 dead and 7,100 wounded, which include units other than the 6th Division involved in fighting around the same time.
 Shindo's figures of 12,500 killed or wounded over this period are also supported by Kengoro Tanaka.
-Several units were disbanded due to these losses, and morale among the surviving Japanese personnel on Bougainville slumped.
+Several units were disbanded because of these losses, and morale among the surviving Japanese personnel on Bougainville slumped.

 Allied losses were much lighter.
 The U.S. Army official history states that XIV Corps suffered 263 fatalities.
 A monograph prepared by the Office of the U.S. Army's Surgeon General in 1962 puts the total Allied casualties on Bougainville between 15 February and 21 April 1944 as 2,335.
 These included 395 deaths and 1,940 men wounded.